Sustainability & Accessibility

 • Architect designed buildings in sympathy with the landscape.

-• Tents have solar powered electric 12 volt lighting.
+• Tents have green powered electric 12 volt lighting.

 • Only natural ventilation is used, no air conditioning.